 Remember the whole pyramid thing I spoke of not too long ago?

-That’s very critical if you are able to get in early because guess what that mean?
+That’s very critical if you are able to get in early because guess what that means?

 It means that you are positioned at the top.

-It’s not a guarantee but at least you get to offer the company to others who have never heard of it before.
+It’s not a guarantee, but at least you can offer the company to others who have never heard of it before.

 Why This is Not For You

-If you are simply looking to make money, this is probably the last thing you want to do or join.
+If you want to make money, this is probably the last thing you want to do or join.

-There are many network marketing businesses out there and with all the marketing presented to you, you’re probably thinking this is “the one”.
+There are many network marketing businesses out there, and with all the marketing presented to you, you probably think this is “the one.”

-Travel MLMs alone come in many numbers and almost every single one of them have sunk.
+Travel MLMs alone come in many numbers, and almost every single one of them has sunk.

 But this does not mean the end of the road for you either as this is not the only way to make a living.